jakecoffman/fam/README.md

 ### Windows

-Install the gcc toolchain somehow, MinGW or Cygwin.
+Install the gcc toolchain via mingw-w64 or Cygwin.

 ### Mac